Loader gif

 Can I deduct my contributions to a retirement plan?

 You can generally deduct contributions to a traditional (not Roth) Individual Retirement Arrangement (IRA), 401(k) plan, or similar arrangement, up to an annual limit.
-That may reduce your income tax for the current year.
+That may reduce your for the current year.

 How do I know what my contribution limit is?